jaymandz/dost-asti-hrlite-payroll-docs/introduction/index.rst

 .. figure:: illustrations/001.png

-   Links to the various payroll-related modules.
+   The Payroll Module box contains links to various payroll-related modules.
+   *(Red lines are only for emphasis, not part of the UI.)*